 What if I could build myself a tool to override my “I have seen everything, nothing is left to explore” thinking and get me out of the house, ready to explore?
 After spending a few days here and there toying around with the idea, I’ve had a pretty decent first version of flânerie, a random amble walk generator.

 flânerie can generate beautiful maps with random walking routes, like this example representing a roughly five-kilometre walk around the Nerima ward in Tokyo, Japan.
-To make it easier to follow the route in real-life, it generates a .gpx file which can be displayed by many smartphone apps, I use komoot which can also do turn-by-turn navigation).
+To make it easier to follow the path in real-life, it generates a .gpx file which can be displayed by many smartphone apps, I use komoot which can also do turn-by-turn navigation).

 I will now try and explain without too much technical jargon how flânerie works under the hood so far.